Croatia is the 18th most popular tourist destination in the world.

-Dubrovnik, Split, Zadar and Pula have well-serviced airports along the coast, close to many Charter locations.
+Dubrovnik, Split, Zadar, and Pula have well-serviced airports along the coast, close to many Charter locations.
 The capital Zagreb also has a fully serviced international airport.

 Car Rental can be a challenge in Dubrovnik, especially if you intend to cross a country border.
-Do check with your rental company before booking about any travel restrictions.
+Do check with your rental company before booking any travel restrictions.

 The Rail Network provides good internal connections.
 Trains operate in all major cities, except Dubrovnik.
 If you want to visit Dubrovnik, travel by train to Split, and then take a bus to Dubrovnik.

-There are direct rail links to Croatia from Austria, Czech Republic, Switzerland, Germany, Hungary and Slovenia.
+There are direct rail links to Croatia from Austria, Czech Republic, Switzerland, Germany, Hungary, and Slovenia.

-Most internal trains in do not require a seat reservation.
+Most internal trains do not require a seat reservation.
 Additionally, from Zagreb airport, one or two buses leave every hour going to the Zagreb city bus terminal.
 At the station, you can also take a tram to the central train station.
 Euro Rail (Eurail) passes are not valid on the buses or trams.

 The service sector dominates Croatia’s economy, followed by industry and agriculture.
-International and European tourism is a primary source of income during the summer, with boating and Yacht Charter being a substantial contributor to the economy.
+International and European tourism is a primary source of income during the summer, with boating and Yacht Charter being a substantial contributor to the Mediterranean economy.

-In 1918, after World War one, Croatia was included in the unrecognised European State of Slovenes.
+In 1918, after World War one, Croatia was included in the unrecognized European State of Slovenes.
 Correspondingly, Croatia and Serbia seceded from Austria-Hungary and merged into the Kingdom of Yugoslavia.
 In World War II, Croatia was a fascist puppet state.
 Significantly, it was supported by the then fascist Italy and Nazi Germany.
 The Croatian government finally declared independence on 25th June 1991.
 The country´s independence came into effect in October that year.